RhetTbull/applecrate/README.md

 See the [Jinja2 template documentation](https://jinja.palletsprojects.com/en/3.0.x/templates/) for more information on how to use template variables.

-The package identifier, the build path, and the output file path may also be templates but they will only have access to the `app`, `version`, and `machine` variables.
+The package identifier and path arguments such as the build path and the output file path may also be templates but they will only have access to the `app`, `version`, and `machine` variables.

 ## To Do